-The GoPro HERO6 is a great underwater camera.
-It shoots beautiful video and photos in a number of different formats and useful underwater settings.
-The camera integrates easily with the GoPro mobile app and the body is even waterproof down to 33ft (10m) before adding the Super Suit dive housing.
+The GoPro HERO is a great underwater camera.
+All the recent models shoot beautiful video and photos in a number of different formats and useful underwater settings.
+The camera syncs easily with the GoPro mobile app and the body is even waterproof down to 33ft (10m) before adding the protective dive housing.

 I recommend GoPros to a range of scuba divers: those looking for affordable one-button video, pros looking for multiple camera angles, and divers with macro rigs who also want to be ready for that passing manta ray.
 But what are the best GoPro underwater settings?
 Naturally, this depends on the diver, and I’ve written the recommendations below with beginner videographers in mind.

 See my GoPro Underwater Accessory Guide below to ensure you have the best setup for scuba, freediving, or snorkeling.